Private providers of NHS services

-The private provision of NHS services has been controversial since at least 1990.
+The private provision of NHS services has been considered a controversial topic since the early 1990s.
 Keep Our NHS Public, NHS Support Federation and other groups have campaigned against the threat of privatisation, largely in England.

 The 1997 Labour Party manifesto made a specific commitment to end the Conservatives’ internal market in health care, but in government they retained the split between purchasers and providers of healthcare.
 In 2000 the Labour Government agreed A Concordat with the Private and Voluntary Health Care Provider Sector with the Independent Healthcare Association.
 The intention was to increase capacity, particularly in elective care, where private provision was used to bring down waiting lists, in critical care, and in intermediate care facilities.
-This was followed, in April 2002,by the introduction of prospective payment with nationally set prices for acute, elective activity under ‘payment by results’.
+This was followed, in April 2002, by the introduction of prospective payment with nationally set prices for acute, elective activity under ‘payment by results’.
 Under patient choice, patients could opt for treatment by a private provider paid by the NHS.
 The NHS Plan led to the development of independent sector treatment centres which provide fast, pre-booked surgery and diagnostic tests for NHS funded patients separating scheduled treatment from emergency care.
 These centres played a role in reducing the price paid for ‘spot purchases’ with private providers.
 Previously when the NHS had made use of the independent sector on an ad hoc basis, it often paid 40-100% more than the equivalent cost to the NHS.
 In The NHS Improvement Plan: Putting people at the heart of public services, published in 2004, there was an expectation that the independent sector would supply up to 15% of NHS services by 2008, but this figure was not reached.

 Rules to prohibit NHS consultants from charging "top-up fees" to NHS patients for extra services were clarified in 2008 to make it clearer that paying for chemotherapy treatment not available on the NHS would not prevent patients from subsequently accessing NHS treatments.

 When the coalition government introduced what became the Health and Social Care Act 2012 it appeared to pave the way for a bigger role for private companies, but the impact of austerity on NHS budgets meant that take up of private capacity was low.
 In September 2018 it was said that the private sector in England had the capacity for around 100,000 additional inpatient procedures in the last six months of 2018-19.
 Although NHS waiting lists had risen significantly there did not appear to be any concrete plans to employ private providers to reduce it.
 Since early 2017 private provision had been steadily about 6% of the total NHS caseload for elective surgery according to NHS Gooroo.